USDA NextGen Program

 USDA NextGen professional development

-Those receiving NextGen scholarships and/or internships are expected to commit to the following five activities:
+Students receiving USDA NextGen scholarships and/or internships are expected to commit to the following five activities:

-The USDA info session familiarizes students with the abundance of job opportunities within USDA.
+This info session familiarizes students with the abundance of job opportunities within USDA.
 With 17 different agencies and a budget over $200 billion, USDA is one of the largest and most influential government departments.
-There is a wide-range of career pathways, which can be exciting and also daunting for students considering pursuing a USDA job.
-This info session breaks it down so it’s easier for students to understand the inner workings and find their niche in the Department of Agriculture.
-This session occurs twice a year and is always open to the public.
+This session breaks it down for students to understand the inner workings and find their niche in the Department of Agriculture.
+Our USDA info session occurs twice a year and is always open to the public.

 This workshop provides students with all the dos and don’ts of applying for federal employment through USAjobs.gov.
 After attending, students are able to confidently navigate the expansive website and have more success in their search for internships and/or job opportunities.
 This workshop occurs twice a year and is always open to the public.

-To ensure USDA NextGen students are fluent in climate science, an annual symposium on climate and food is held virtually, inclusive of providing an online “toolbox” of accessible and reusable resources and a tutorial on how to use them.
+To ensure USDA NextGen students are fluent in climate science, an annual symposium on climate and food is held virtually, inclusive of providing an online “toolbox” of accessible and reusable resources.
 This symposium occurs twice a year and is always open to the public.

 USDA NextGen article feature

-“This funding is going to be so empowering to young people studying food systems and agriculture as they get through their college degrees and get paid internships that are pertinent to career goals.
-It exemplifies ASU’s charter: creating a culture of inclusion and measuring our success based on the success of our students.”
+“This funding is going to be so empowering to young people studying food systems and agriculture as they get through their college degrees and get paid internships that are pertinent to career goals.”

 – Kathleen Merrigan, executive director of the Swette Center